forcedotcom/salesforcedx-vscode/docs/_articles/en/apex/replay-debugger.md

 ## Overview

 The Apex Replay Debugger can be used with all unmanaged code in all orgs.
-It works with apex classes, triggers, anonymous apex, and log files.
+It works with Apex classes, triggers, anonymous Apex, and log files.
 This is an easy-to-use debugger that fits the majority of debugging use cases.
 It’s a good gateway into your debugging journey – scale up to other debuggers as needed.

 ## Set Breakpoints and Checkpoints